Applying Computer Algebra Systems with SAT Solvers to the Williamson Conjecture: Our enumeration algorithm

 Thinking of the entries as Boolean variables, we can encode the multiplicative constraint in conjunctive normal form as

-(that is, all the clauses on the four variables $a_k$, $b_k$, $c_k$, $d_k$ with an odd number of negative literals).
+(that is, all the clauses on the four variables $a_k$, $b_k$, $c_k$, $d_k$ with an even number of negative literals).
 We add these clauses for $k=1$, $\dotsc$, $(n-1)/2$ into each SAT instance generated in each odd order $n$.